jonseale44/Clarafi/COMPREHENSIVE_PARALLEL_PROCESSING_ANALYSIS.md

 - Appropriate GPT model selection and temperature configuration
 - Smart selective processing for different clinical workflows

-**Minor Technical Debt**:
-- One logging inconsistency in vitals parser (easily resolved)
+**Technical Debt Status**:
+- All previously identified inconsistencies have been resolved
+- No remaining technical debt identified
-- No major architectural concerns identified
+- No major architectural concerns

 The system meets production EMR standards with professional-grade parallel processing capabilities suitable for high-volume clinical environments.